A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Graph Clustering with Doubled Adjacency Spectral Embedding

-The recovery of cluster memberships for each node is dependent on the quality of the embedding $S$ in ~\ref{alg:DASE}.
-If the embedding encodes the distribution of the nodes in different clusters distinctively it renders the clustering algorithm to be consistent in finding the communities.

-The main contribution of this paper is the following consistency result in terms of the estimation of the community membership for each node based on the block assignment function which assigns blocks based on $S$.
-We present consistency results for both general directed networks and directed core-periphery networks.
-As far as our knowledge, this is the first work which provides a consistent community detection algorithm which has a faster rate of convergence compared to existing works for general networks and first novel theoretical result of rate of mis-classification in core-periphery networks albeit with $K=2$.
+The recovery of cluster memberships for each node is dependent on the quality of the embedding $S$ in Algorithm \ref{alg:DASE}.
+If the embedding encodes the distribution of the nodes in different clusters distinctly, it renders the clustering algorithm to be consistent in finding the communities.
+The main result of this section establishes the consistency of \dasec, in terms of the estimation of the community membership for each node based on the block assignment function, which assigns blocks based on $S$. \\